UPDATED MARCH 2023

-But it’s 2020, so nothing has gone according to plan.
+But nothing has gone according to plan lately.
 Rae initially had her heart set on a bachelorette party in the Greek Isles, so if I had to find a silver lining to the pandemic, it’s that I didn’t have to spend 6 months’ mortgage on that trip.
-Say what you will about Florida’s incoherent COVID response (and I have A LOT TO SAY), I’m grateful we live so close to the Florida Keys at a time like this.
+If nothing else, I’m grateful we live so close to the Florida Keys at a time like this.
 It was a destination we felt would not only be fun, but as safe as it could be – something we have to consider now when choosing where to travel.

 I’m not lying when I tell you the last time I was in the car with Rachel and her BFFs Jessi and Cheyanne, they were teenagers acting up in the backseat.
 I distinctly remember shouting, “Don’t make me turn this car around!”
 Happy to report they were better behaved this time!

 There were only four of us on this Key West bachelorette adventure, and that was just the right number for me.
-I don’t know how people manage to coordinate with 15 people on these massive girls’ weekends, especially during COVID.
+I don’t know how people manage to coordinate with 15 people on these massive girls’ weekends.
 Four was a great, manageable, fun number.